 #1 – Defined Contribution Plan

-In a defined contribution plan, you can contribute regularly up to limit.
+In a defined contribution planDefined Contribution PlanA defined contribution pension plan is when the employer and the employee frequently make a significant amount of contributions to enable employees to save a decent amount of money for the retirement period and leave with the utmost dignity in their retirement phase., you can contribute regularly up to limit.
 There are two subtypes available in the defined contribution plan, which are as under:

 - Profit-Sharing Plan – In the Profit Sharing plan amount is to be contributed up to 25% of the profits of the business or $ 54000, whichever is lower.
 The amount of contribution may change every year in a profit-sharing plan.